 We met an old friend from our last Odditorium visit:

-And here are just a few more interesting sites.
+And here are just a few more interesting sights.
 I wish I had more pictures, but I had to fight with Lorelei for the camera all day, as she is an avid filmmaker and needed footage, 😉 and by this time my battery was running low as well!

 The above portrait of Eminem is made of M & M’s, by the way!

 Luckily at this point we were right by the Bubba Gump Shrimp Company.
-We’ve tried most restaurants in Gatlinburg by now, and frankly most of them aren’t very good now that all the ones I remember from 20 years ago have closed up shop.
+We’ve tried most restaurants in Gatlinburg at this point, and frankly most of them aren’t very good now that all the ones I remember from 20 years ago have closed up shop.
 But we hadn’t been to Bubba Gump, and we did enjoy it.
 After that, exhausted by our long day and the searing heat, we trudged back to the hotel and spent the rest of the evening enjoying the pool and the air conditioning.

 Day Two of our Gatlinburg-Ripley’s adventure began with a buffet breakfast at the hotel and one last quick swim before checking out.
 We drove down to the main road and found a centrally-located garage and then made our way to our first destination: Ripley’s Haunted Adventure.